-In the modern investment and sales environment, having access to accurate and high-quality CRM data is critical to staying competitive and improving data-driven dealmaking.
+In private capital, having access to accurate and high-quality CRM data is critical to staying competitive and improving data-driven dealmaking.
 Yet, a Harvard Business Review report found that only 3% of enterprise data meets basic quality standards.

-You’ve likely invested countless resources into implementing the right CRM system for your sales-driven organization.
+You’ve likely invested countless resources into implementing the right CRM system for your firm.
 But your CRM is only as useful as the data that’s housed inside it.

 Keep reading as we explore the ins and outs of CRM data quality and the steps you can take to improve the quality of your organization’s data.